dostonhamrakulov/Uzbek-ikat---website-source/README.md

 # Doston Hamrakulov

 ## Uzbek ikat Website
-This is source code of <a href="https://uzbekikat.com">Uzbekikat.com</a> and regularly I update this source, so that you will not miss.
+This is source code of <a href="http://uzbekikat.com/index.html">Uzbekikat.com</a> and regularly I update this source, so that you will not miss.
 But I do not share images and you can only get code.

 ### Programming languages and frameworks
 ```[JavaScript, HTML, CSS, Bootstrap]
-// Java
+// JavaScript, HTML, CSS, Bootstrap
 ```

 ### IDE